RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/second-page.md

 Next Goals:

+- Fully synchronize the GUI to work with the camera detection nodes along with the motor control nodes
 - Integrate PID control for smoother navigation
 - Add fallback logic if the object is lost
 - Tune the success detection thresholds